-Consistent with the Sarbanes-Oxley Act, it is the Board's assessment that nothing in Part I of an inspection report deals with a criticism of or potential defect in the firm's quality control system.
+Consistent with the Sarbanes-Oxley Act, it is the Board's assessment that nothing in Part I of an inspection report deals with a criticism of, or potential defect in, the firm's quality control system.
 Any such criticisms or potential defects are discussed in Part II of a report.
-Further, readers should not infer from any Part I deficiency or combination of deficiencies that a quality control finding is identified in Part II.
+Further, readers should not infer from any Part I deficiency, or combination of deficiencies, that a quality control finding is identified in Part II.

-- 6. What an Audit Deficiency in an Inspection Report Does and Does Not Mean: The inclusion of a deficiency in an inspection report reflects information communicated to the Board by the inspection team and is not a determination by the Board as to whether the firm has engaged in conduct for which it could be sanctioned through the Board's disciplinary process.
+6. What an audit deficiency in an inspection report does and does not mean: The inclusion of a deficiency in an inspection report reflects information communicated to the Board by the inspection team and is not a determination by the Board as to whether the firm has engaged in conduct for which it could be sanctioned through the Board's disciplinary process.
 In addition, any references in a report to violations or potential violations of law, rules, or professional standards are not a result of an adjudicative process and do not constitute conclusive findings for purposes of imposing legal liability.
 Inclusion of a deficiency in an inspection report-other than those deficiencies for audits with incorrect opinions on the financial statements and/or ICFR-does not necessarily mean that the issuer's financial statements are materially misstated or that undisclosed material weaknesses in ICFR exist.
 It is often not possible for the Board to reach a conclusion on those points based on inspection procedures and related deficiencies because, for example, the inspection team has access only to the information that the auditor retained and the issuer's public disclosures.
-The inspection team does not have direct access to the issuer's management, underlying books and records, and other information that may be relevant. - 7.
-Enforcement and Other Referrals: The inspection team may refer matters, where appropriate, to the Division of Enforcement and Investigations, and/or, consistent with requirements of the Sarbanes-Oxley Act and PCAOB Rule 4004, to the SEC or other appropriate federal, state or foreign law enforcement or regulatory authorities.
+The inspection team does not have direct access to the issuer's management, underlying books and records, and other information that may be relevant.

+7. Enforcement and other referrals: The inspection team may refer matters, where appropriate, to the PCAOB's Division of Enforcement and Investigations, and/or-consistent with requirements of the Sarbanes-Oxley Act and PCAOB Rule 4004-to the Securities and Exchange Commission or other appropriate regulatory or law enforcement authorities (federal, state, or foreign).